glfw/glfw/README.md

 - [Cocoa] Bugfix: Full screen framebuffer was incorrectly sized for some video modes (#682)
 - [Cocoa] Bugfix: A string object for IME was updated non-idiomatically (#1050)
+- [Cocoa] Bugfix: A hidden or disabled cursor would become visible when a user notification was shown (#971,#1028)
 - [WGL] Added support for `WGL_EXT_colorspace` for OpenGL ES contexts
 - [WGL] Added support for `WGL_ARB_create_context_no_error`
 - [GLX] Added support for `GLX_ARB_create_context_no_error`